top of page

 Chippewa Square

+The statue honors Georgia's founder, whose vision for this new colony did not include slavery.
 Yet on the eve of the Civil War the Vice President of the Confederacy gave a speech just off the square stating that slavery is the cornerstone of the new Rebel government.

 Madison Square in Savannah